balamuruhans/balamuruhans.github.io/_posts/2019-08-13-Precise-expected-downtime-calculation-fix-for-migration.md

-# Converge migration for Hugepage backed VM:

-Precopy migration for a 16M hugepage backed would continue infinitely even for idle guest because for migration qemu uses 4K pagesize and if any page dirtied by guest results in 4096 pages to be retransmitted again.
+# Precise expected downtime calculation fix for migration:

-Expected downtime field means how much time the system needs to send everything that is pending to finish migration, if this expected downtime reaches <= downtime-limit qemu completes the migration.
-By default, qemu uses downtime-limit as 300 millisecond.
-With 16M hugepage backed POWER8 guest to migrate the expected downtime would be more than 3400 millisecond due to this qemu doesn't converge for handing over the VM to destination cause it to migrate infinitely.
+Expected downtime field means how much time the system needs to send everything that is pending to finish migration, if this expected downtime reaches <= downtime-limit Qemu completes the migration.
+By default, Qemu uses downtime-limit as 300 millisecond.

-However user can configure the downtime-limit (ie to 3400ms) by overriding default(300ms) value in order to migrate successfully using precopy.
-But it was observed that qemu calculation for expected downtime is not accurate which would mislead user to set downtime-limit wrong that will not allow the migration to complete.
+However user can configure the downtime-limit by overriding default(300ms) value in order to complete migration based on rate of page dirtying and rate at which page transferred during pre-copy.
+But it was observed that Qemu calculation for expected downtime is not accurate which would mislead user to set downtime-limit wrong and will not allow the migration to complete.

-Qemu Monitor:
+__Qemu Monitor:__
 ```
 info migrate_parameters
 compress-level: 1